TheRealCatherine/StageMechanic/README.md

 We are using the BSD 3-clause license.
 This allows maximum freedom while protecting contributors.
 Essentially anyone is allowed to do whatever they want to with anything published as part of this project.
 However it is worth noting that portions of the project are being developed using Unity Personal and this may add certain restrictions on those wishing to profit commercially from certain parts of the project.
 If you are wanting to use a portion or all of this project in a commercial application or bundle please consult with proper legal authorities regarding mixing the BSD license with the Unity Personal license.

-Additionally note that items under the StageMechanic/Assets/3rdParty folder and under Music and SoundEffects may be under other licenses such as the Unity Store license, check the LICENSES-EXCEPTIONS file for specifics.
+Additionally note that items under the StageMechanic/Assets/3rdParty folder may be under other licenses such as the Unity Store license, check the LICENSES-EXCEPTIONS file and individual file names for specifics.

 ## Contribting

-This project is being developed entirely by volunteers and is managed by an industry veteran in her spare time.
+This project is being developed entirely by volunteers and is managed by a software industry veteran in her spare time.
 If there is anything you would like to work on please join our Discord chat and let us know.
 Pretty much no matter what it is we can find a way to fit it in.
 Our project manager often says "do what you want, when you want, for as long as you want" and applies this not only to life but to project management.

 ### Tools/technologies used